mathspp/mathspp/pages/02.blog/01.pydonts/properties/item.md

-Learn how to use properties to add dynamic attribute to your attributes.
+Learn how to use properties to add dynamic behaviour to your attributes.

 ===